ocuil/ibmmq-monitoring-agent/README.md

 go version
 ```

----
----
-# Install MQ Client
+#### :two: Install MQ Client
-The lab env are in Ubuntu 18.04.5 LTS and to compile go initially we need to install "IBM-MQC-Redist" so after download it from the oficial website of IBM in this version 9.1.5.o ("9.1.5.0-IBM-MQC-Redist-LinuxX64.tar.gz") we perform the next lines:
+The lab env are in Ubuntu 18.04.5 LTS and to compile go initially we need to install "IBM-MQC-Redist" so after download it from the oficial website of IBM in this version 9.1.5.0 ("9.1.5.0-IBM-MQC-Redist-LinuxX64.tar.gz") we perform the next lines:
 ```bash
 mkdir /opt/mqm